No new coronavirus deaths reported in Palm Beach County; state toll nears 2,000

 National data

-Georgia is in 14th place with an increase of 11 after 10 Saturday.
-No. 17 Washington, which was the original epicenter in the United States, reported just 1 more death to reach 1,016 as well as 72 cases.
+Georgia is in 14th place with an increase of 40 after 11 Sunday.
+No. 17 Washington, which was the original epicenter in the United States, reported 3 more deaths to reach 1,019 as well as 227 more cases.

 Worldwide

-Four nations reported increases of at least 200 deaths.
-The death toll continues to climb significantly in Brazil.
-The South American nation announced 485 deaths – the second in the world -- after 816 Saturday, 824 Friday and a record 835 Thursday.
-In one week, Brazil has risen from 11,121 to 16,118 deaths in sixth.
+The United States and Brazil were the only nations reporting at least 200 new deaths.
+Brazil announced 735 Monday after 816 Saturday, 824 Friday and a record 835 Thursday.
+In one week, Brazil has risen from 11,625 to 16,853 deaths in sixth.

-The United Kingdom, which is second behind the United States, reported 170 deaths – 298 less than Saturday – and 1,002 below the record on April 4.
-The kingdom has announced 34,636 deaths.
+The United Kingdom, which is second behind the United States, reported 160 deaths, 10 less than Sunday and 1,172 below the record on April 21.
+The kingdom has announced 34,796 deaths.

-Italy, which at one time was the epicenter of the world, is in third place, gaining 145 Sunday after 153 Saturday and a high of 919 on March 27 at 31,908.
+Italy, which at one time was the epicenter of the world, is in third place, gaining 99 Monday -- the lowest since 97 on March 9 -- after 145 Sunday and a high of 919 on March 27 at 32,007.

-Nations in the top 10 reporting additional deaths in double figures are No. 7 Belgium with 47, No. 8 Germany with 22, No. 9 Iran with 51.
+Nations in the top 10 reporting additional deaths in double figures are No. 7 Belgium with 28, No. 8 Germany with 74, No. 9 Iran with 69 and No. 10 Canada with 57.

-Sweden, which has been doing "herd immunity," reported 5 more deaths after 28 Saturday for 3,670 in 15th place as well as 466 cases.
-Neighboring Norway reported zero deaths at 232 and 12 cases.
+Sweden, which has been doing "herd immunity," reported 19 more deaths in 15th place with 3,698 as well as 234 cases.
+Neighboring Norway reported 1 more death to rise to 233 as well as 8 more cases.

 RELATED: More coronavirus coverage